|Scroll Prev Top Next More|

 Select the option Topic Status: Complete Only below the Include Options box in the Publish dialog.

-eWriter eBooks are a special case, because they are actually both eBooks and WebHelp.
+eWriter Help is a special case, because internally they are classed as both eBooks and WebHelp.
 Their content is exactly the same as WebHelp and supports nigh on all the formatting and scripting that WebHelp supports.
 However, they are – or can be – distributed in the same way as eBooks.
 Because of this, eWriter is the only output format that has two active include options for including and excluding content: both EBOOK (eBooks) and HTML (WebHelp).

 If you look at the Include Options box in the Publish dialog when you publish to eWriter you will see that both the WebHelp and the eBook options are selected.
-This means that an eWriter eBook will normally include any content tagged for either WebHelp or eBooks.
+This means that an eWriter Help file will normally include any content tagged for either WebHelp or eBooks.

-If you want content to be include only in eWriter eBooks you need to nest two conditions around it, like this:
+If you want content to be include only in eWriter Help you need to nest two conditions around it, like this:

 IF_HTML IF_EBOOK ...
 END END

-Then it will only be included in eWriter eBooks and nowhere else.
+Then it will only be included in eWriter Help and nowhere else.

 Include options for topics and chapters

-Topics and chapters will be included in eWriter eBooks if they are tagged with either WebHelp or eBook.
+Topics and chapters will be included in eWriter Help if they are tagged with either WebHelp or eBook.

 Normally, you cannot publish help projects written Asian languages on non-Asian versions of Windows because the necessary language settings don't match.
 However, if you just want to do a quick test publish and don't have a Windows version in the matching Asian language there is a configuration setting that will allow you to do this.